FRL: Federated Rank Learning: 's Communication Efficiency

 In FL, and especially in the cross-device setting, clients have limited communication bandwidth.
 Hence, FL algorithms must be communication efficient.
-We discuss here the communication cost of FSL algorithm.
-In the first round, the FSL server only sends one seed of 32 bits to all the FSL clients, so they can construct the random weights ($\theta^w$) and scores ($\theta^s$).
-In a round $t$, each of selected FSL clients receives the global rankings $R^t_g$ and sends back their local rankings $R^t_u$.
+We discuss here the communication cost of \Name{} algorithm.
+In the first round, the \Name{} server only sends one seed of 32 bits to all the \Name{} clients, so they can construct the random weights ($\theta^w$) and scores ($\theta^s$).
+In a round $t$, each of selected \Name{} clients receives the global rankings $R^t_g$ and sends back their local rankings $R^t_u$.
 The rankings are a permutation of the indices of the edges in each layer, i.e., of $[0,n_{\ell}-1] \forall \ell \in [L]$ where $L$ is the number of layers and $n_{\ell}$ is the number of parameters in $\ell$th layer.

-We use the naive approach to communicate layer-wise rankings, where each FSL client exchanges a total of $\sum_{\ell \in [L]} n_{\ell} \times \log(n_{\ell})$ bits.
+We use the naive approach to communicate layer-wise rankings, where each \Name{} client exchanges a total of $\sum_{\ell \in [L]} n_{\ell} \times \log(n_{\ell})$ bits.
 Because, for the layer $\ell$, the client receives and sends $n_{\ell}$ ranks where each one is encoded with $\log(n_{\ell})$ bits.
 On the other hand, a client exchanges $\sum_{\ell \in [L]} n_{\ell}\times 32$ bits in FedAvg, when 32 bits are used to represent each of $n_{\ell}$ weights in layer $\ell$.
-In Appendix~\ref{app:comm}, we compare theoretical communication costs of various FL algorithms.
+In Section~\ref{Exp:comp}, we measure the performance and communication cost of \Name{} with other existing FL compressors SignSGD~\cite{bernstein2018signsgd} and TopK~\cite{DBLP:conf/emnlp/AjiH17,AlistarhH0KKR18}.